 When detecting real-time configuration changes of a resource in actual compliance monitoring, Cloud Config triggers the related rule function to determine whether the new resource configuration is compliant.
 A combination of rules can be used to monitor the compliance of all configuration items of a resource.

-A rule is a judgment logic that determines whether a configuration item of a resource is compliant.
+A rule is the logic that determines whether a configuration item of a resource is compliant.
 It has the following features:

-- The output parameters of rule functions are compliant.
+- The output parameters of a rule function indicate the compliance evaluation result.

-You can customize rule functions in function Compute.
-For more information, see Develop custom rules.
-You can also use the preset rules provided by configuration audit.
+You can create custom rule functions in Function Compute.
+For more information, see Create a custom rule.
+You can also use the existing managed rules that Cloud Config provides.
 For more information, see List of preset rules.